 The idea is to add a new standard pattern of the form (wildcard)

-uavcan.subj.* where the asterisk is some human-friendly semantic name of a subject, like
+uavcan.sub.* where the asterisk is some human-friendly semantic name of a subject, like

-uavcan.subj.camera_left, etc. Then provide some human-defined configuration file to the aforementioned central component (e.g., flight controller) and have it monitor the network for new nodes.
+uavcan.pub.camera_left, etc. Then provide some human-defined configuration file to the aforementioned central component (e.g., flight controller) and have it monitor the network for new nodes.
 Once a new node is detected, it would read its registers and see if there are any whose name matches the wildcard.
 If matching registers are detected, they would be written by the central component according to the instructions provided in the configuration file and the node would be commanded to restart afterward to adopt the new configuration.
-Similar behavior is needed for services as well, where the wildcard could be defined as
+Similar behavior is needed for service servers/clients as well, where the wildcard could be defined as

 In this way, we get auto-configuration while not relying on the problematic fixed port identifiers unnecessarily.